The SBA’s Economic Injury Disaster Loan (EIDL) is a special loan backed by the government that offers an unusually low interest rate.

 That will put you in the best possible position if the SBA chooses to audit your business.
 Plus, preparing regular financial statements is a recommended best practice for understanding how your business is performing.
 These documents also allow your CPA or accountant to prepare an accurate tax return.

 If you’re behind on your books, Bench can help.
-Our catch up bookkeeping service will provide you with a year end financial package for every year completed, which includes all the documents you need.
+Our catch up bookkeeping service will provide you with a year end financial package for every year completed, which includes all the documents you need to satisfy the bookkeeping and recordkeeping requirements for your EIDL loan.